 To put it simply, Maine Coons need the same level of care as all cats.
 A little extra grooming might be required, a larger cat carrier and bigger litter box, and perhaps a little more food.
 Overall, they are fabulous cats to live with.

-That said, a Maine Coon can be high maintenance if you want to make them that way.
+That said, a Maine Coon can be high maintenance if you want to make it that way.
 You can treat your Maine Coon like a little prince or princess if you choose to.

 What Maine Coons Need

 Being large cats, Maine Coons need certain things to be little bigger than the norm.

 You’ll need a larger than average cat carrier for safe trips to the vets.
 We use one that allows enough room for a Maine Coon to stand up enough to turn round.
 Basically, get the largest one you can manage to carry once your Maine Coon is inside – bearing in mind it could weigh around 18 lbs when fully grown.

 The best litter box for a Maine Coon is large with relatively high sides.
 Though you might think an enclosed box is better, it’s not ideal as they have large fluffy tails that need to be held out of the way.

 Naturally cats like a quick escape route from a tray due to natural instincts to get away from their toilet site before a predator picks up their scent.
 Adding a lid impedes this instinctual habit.

 The Petmate Giant litter box is absolutely the best for an adult Maine Coon.